E-commerce

 March 12, 2025

-You want to improve products and the customer journey, but collection remains sporadic and the data ends up in files with no follow-up?
-User feedback is only valuable if the process is clearly defined, privacy-aligned, and closed-looped into actions.
-According to Harvard Business Review, which notably synthesizes work by Frederick Reichheld (Bain & Company), acquiring a new customer would often cost several times more than retaining an existing customer depending on the sector, and a moderate increase in the retention rate can translate into a notable effect on profitability.
-Without a method, you mostly hear from the extremes (very satisfied or dissatisfied users), as Shopify points out regarding feedback tools.
-Here are five steps to industrialize the approach without drowning in data.
+Would you like to improve your products and customer journey, but collection remains sporadic and the data ends up in files with no follow-up?
+User feedback is only valuable if the process is clearly defined, aligned with privacy, and looped back into action.
+According to Harvard Business Review, which notably summarizes work by Frederick Reichheld (Bain & Company), acquiring a new customer is often several times more expensive than retaining an existing one, depending on the industry, and a modest increase in retention rate can have a noticeable effect on profitability.
+Without a method, you mostly hear from the extremes (very satisfied or dissatisfied customers), as Shopify reminds us about feedback tools.
+Here are five steps to scale the approach without drowning in data.

 Estimated reading time: 14 min